 Choose one elective course:

-Select one additional 100-level course in ENP or ME.
+Select one additional 100-level course (or higher) in ENP or ME.